MaryBamisile/Cybersecurity-My-GRC-Journey/README.md

 3. Transfer/Sharing: Risks can be transferred to 3rd party in exchange for payment
 4. Acceptance: Risk falls within the organization’s risk appetite.

+# Security Governance
+Information Security governance is a set of management activities that establishes key roes and responsibilities, identifies and treat key asset risks and measures key security processes.

 <h2>STAY TUNED!!!</h2>